Peru beats Colombia 2-1 to keep hopes alive at Copa America

 “This gives us a lot of hope in what is to come at this Copa America,” Peru defender Renato Tapia said.
 “We are in a good position, but we have to keep rowing to go farther.”

-Peru lost 4-0 to Brazil in its first game in the tournament, which raised doubts about coach Ricardo Gareca’s team.
+Peru lost 4-0 to Brazil in its tournament opener, which raised doubts about coach Ricardo Gareca’s team.
 The 2019 Copa America finalists are also struggling in South American World Cup qualifiers.
+Only weeks ago it lost 3-0 to Colombia in Lima.

+Peru opened the scoring with Peña burying the ball in the back of the net from the edge of the box.
+Borja’s equalizer, after he was brought down in the area, gave the impression Colombia had momentum.

+But a set-piece from the right flank ended on Mina’s chest and then accidentally past Colombian goalkeeper David Ospina.
+The Peruvians then managed to defend until the final whistle.

 Earlier Sunday, Venezuela and Ecuador drew 2-2.
 Venezuela is in fourth position in the group with two points after three matches and Ecuador has one point after two games.